Koenkk/zigbee2mqtt.io/README.md

 The `## Notes` section of each page is writte by hand and does not come from `zigbee-herdsman-converters`.
 This section gets preserved and can be edited.

-Docgen is written in Typescript so you need a recent version of Node.js and NPM.
+Docgen is written in Typescript, so you need a recent version of Node.js and NPM.

 ```bash
 # Install dependencies